 Getting a good spot at Maho Beach

-We knew that Maho Beach would be popular and crowded as we were cruising in high season just after New Years.
-To get a good spot and have the most opportunities for watching landings, we decided to start our day in St. Maarten early.
+We knew that Maho Beach would be popular and crowded as we were cruising in high season around the holidays.
+To get a good spot and have the most opportunities for watching landings, we decided to start our day at the St Maarten airport beach early.

-Our ship, Royal Caribbean’s Adventure of the Seas, was cleared in port in St. Maarten just before 9am.
+Coming in from St. Kitts, our ship was cleared in port in St. Maarten just before 9am.
 Not long after that, we were off and ready to start our day.
-A taxi to Maho Beach from the cruise port was only $7 per person each way, so would found a shuttle at the port and headed for the beach.
+A taxi to Maho Beach from the cruise port was only $7 per person each way, so we found a shuttle at the port and headed for the beach.